 Can I Prevent Chargebacks?

+Understanding Chargebacks and how to prevent them will save you time and money.
 The chargeback process can cost a lot of money and take months for businesses to resolve the dispute.If a customer is demanding a chargeback, it is best to respond immediately to questions and concerns that the customer may have.
 In most cases, customers will try to resolve the issue with the business before using their credit card company to resolve purchase issues.
 If possible, offer alternative product options or discount additional purchases made through your business.
 If the matter cannot be resolved, it is best to keep in mind that it is almost always cheaper to offer a refund to the customer rather than being forced to process a credit card chargeback.
 If you don’t respond to the customers demand the bank will automatically put the funds on hold until the claim is processed.

 Make sure to keep accurate and clear records of products or services customers purchased from your business.
 If a customer claims they didn’t receive the product a clear record of the purchase as well as the shipping transaction code may help to prove your case to the bank.

 Make sure you have your terms and conditions clearly listed, especially if you are selling online.
+This is a must when understanding chargebacks and how to help prevent them.

 Make sure that your business contact info is consistent.
 A simple preventative measure against chargebacks is making sure that the name of your business is consistent with the name that will show up on the credit card statement.
 We’ve often seen many chargebacks as a result of a customer not recognizing a company name and calling to report to their bank about fraudulent charges.